Women of different ethnicity

 Does Oral Ingestion of Quercetin Help?

-Although quercetin can be obtained in the diet from various fruits and vegetables, it is poorly absorbed in the body.
+Although quercetin can be obtained in the diet from various fruits and vegetables, it has poor natural absorption in the body.

-Studies5 show that only one percent of quercetin is absorbed when it is ingested orally.
+Studies show that only one percent of quercetin is absorbed naturally when it is ingested orally.5

-Quercetin’s low absorption, extensive metabolism, and rapid elimination from the body contribute to its low bioavailability from nutritional supplements.
+Quercetin’s low natural absorption, extensive metabolism, and rapid elimination from the body contribute to its low bioavailability in nutritional supplements.

 Back to Top

 Quercetin is primarily absorbed in the upper segment of the small intestine.
-Post-absorption, the flavonoid is metabolized in various organs, including the liver, small intestine, colon, and kidney, with the help of biotransformation enzymes specific to the liver and small intestine.
+Post-absorption, quercetin is metabolized in various organs, including the liver, small intestine, colon, and kidney, with the aid of biotransformation enzymes specific to the liver and small intestine.
 Finally, the kidney excretes quercetin and its metabolites in the urine.

 Back to Top

-Some conventional approaches have been to enhance quercetin absorption, such as intake of the better-absorbed glycosylated form of quercetin, consumption of sources with higher quercetin content, or consuming quercetin with dietary components.
+Conventional approaches used to enhance quercetin’s absorption include consuming the better-absorbed glycosylated form of quercetin, consuming sources with higher quercetin content, and consuming quercetin with dietary components.

 • Differences in Glycosylation.
-The glycosyl group’s presence in quercetin’s molecular structure impacts its water solubility and influences the absorption of quercetin glycosides.
+The glycosyl group’s presence in quercetin’s molecular structure enhances its water solubility and increases the absorption of quercetin glycosides.
 For example, the body absorbs quercetin glucosides found in onions or shallots more readily than its rutinosides — the major quercetin glycoside in tea.

 • Food Matrix of Quercetin Consumption.
-Certain foods, like onions, asparagus, and berries have relatively higher concentrations of quercetin compared to other sources.
+Certain foods, like onions, asparagus, and berries, have relatively higher natural concentrations of quercetin than other sources.

 • Co-Administration of Dietary Components.
-The intake of quercetin with dietary fat has been found6 to increase its absorption, likely by micellarization in the small intestine.
+The intake of quercetin with dietary fat can increase its absorption, likely by micellarization in the small intestine.6

 The ideal strategy for enhancing quercetin’s bioavailability is to protect its integrity in the upper gastrointestinal tract and release it in the colon with prolonged sustained release.